All Episodes

 That's right.

-And that's already in place here in Colorado post-columbine.
+And that's already in place here in Colorado post-Columbine.

-And unfortunately, uh this week with all of these school walkouts, it's the last thing that any of these political and ideological extremists wanted to talk about.
+And unfortunately, this week with all of these school walkouts, it's the last thing that any of these political and ideological extremists wanted to talk about.

-Uh and now I think we're going to test the limits of the double standards of free speech in school.
+And now I think we're going to test the limits of the double standards of free speech in school.

 Well, this guy is now suing the federal government for get this vindictive prosecution.

-I mean, you know, not only did the guy enter this country and and he had the capacity to enter the country five separate times, but then he kills an innocent woman walking with her father, and now he's suing us.
+I mean, you know, not only did the guy enter this country and he had the capacity to enter the country five separate times, but then he kills an innocent woman walking with her father, and now he's suing us.

 That's right.

-I think most people will will be shocked to know how much access illegal aliens have to our court system.
+I think most people will be shocked to know how much access illegal aliens have to our court system.

-They get multiple sites uh at the apple.
+They have multiple bikes at the Apple.

-Now, here's the the legal uh question here.
+Now, here's the legal question here.

 It's not true.

-And if you have if you have different jurisdictions, you can still prosecute on the same charge.
+If you have different jurisdictions, you can still prosecute on the same charge.

 All right, let me ask you about the top story of the day.

-Remember, he started it, was friends with the District of Columbia judge who recused himself from the criminal case of uh National Security Advisor Michael Flynn, and these text messages, which are are part of the text given the two Congress by the Department of Justice,
+Remember, he started it, was friends with the District of Columbia judge who recused himself from the criminal case of National Security Advisor Michael Flynn.

-only just discovered, show that the FBI agent Peter Strzok and his lover Lisa Page were discussing Strzok's relationship with the U.S. district court, uh Judge Rudolph Contreras, uh, and they presided over a December first, twenty seventeen hearing with Michael Flynn when he pled guilty to the FBI.
+And these text messages, which are part of the text given to Congress by the Department of Justice, only just discovered, show that the FBI agent Peter Strzok and his lover, Lisa Page, were discussing Strzzok's relationship with the U.S. District Court, Judge Rudolph Contreras, and they presided over a December 1st, 2017 hearing with Michael Flynn when he pled guilty to the FBI.

 And you look at this thing, and it was nothing but a setup.

-You know, Rudy Rudy's on the Pfizer court.
+You know, Rudy's on the FISA court.

 Did you know that?